DowntonCrabby/Data512/Course Project/Part 1/Readme.md

 ### folders
 - **Provided Resources/**: Folder containing additional resources provided for the course.
 - **intermediate files/**: Folder containing the csvs that were created during the execution of the notebooks.
-- **visualizations/**: Folder containing the 3 requested visualizations.
+- **visualizations and write up/**: Folder containing the 3 requested visualizations and written reflection.

 ## Intermediate Files